 Since then I have worked within the NHS and Social Services in a therapeutic capacity, as well as running my own private practice.

-I am also employed as a Therapist and Bereavement Co-ordinator for a charity that supports the families of life limited children.
+I have also worked as a Counsellor and Bereavement Co-ordinator for a local charity.

 I am committed to professional development through regular training courses, workshops and supervision.